Thelymitra circumsepta: Taxonomy and naming

 Thelymitra circumsepta was first formally described in 1878 by Robert Fitzgerald from a specimen he collected on Mount Tomah.
 The description was published in his book Australian Orchids.
 The specific epithet (circumsepta) is derived from the Latin words circum meaning "around", "about" or "on all sides" and septum meaning "inclosure", "barrier" or "partition".

 Distribution and habitat

-The naked sun orchid grows in swampy, high rainfall districts from near the coast to subalpine areas.
+Naked sun orchid grows in swampy, high rainfall districts from near the coast to subalpine areas.
 It occurs on the coast and tablelands of New South Wales south from the New England Tableland, in south-eastern Victoria, the Mount Lofty Ranges of South Australia and in Tasmania.

 Authorities in New Zealand regard a similar orchid occurring there and recorded by Hatch as T. formosa.

 Conservation

 Only between ten and twenty individuals of this species are known from South Australia and it is listed as "endangered" in that state.
 The main threats to the species there are competition with coral fern and altered water regimes.